SOFTSUSY: a program for calculating supersymmetric spectra: Introduction

 The main aims of this article are to provide a manual for the use of \SOFTSUSY, to describe the approximations employed and to detail the notation used in order to allow for user generalisation.
 There have been other articles published on the comparison of the calculation in \SOFTSUSY~with those of other codes~\cite{comparison}, and so we decline from including such information here.

 The rest of this paper proceeds as follows: the relevant MSSM parameters are presented in sec.~\ref{sec:notation}.
 The approximations employed are noted in sec.~\ref{sec:calculation}, but brevity requires that they are not explicit.
 However, a reference is given so that the precise formulae utilised may be obtained in each case.
 The algorithm of the calculation is also outlined.
 Technical information related to running and extending the program is placed in appendices.
 A description of how to run the command-line interface is given in appendix~\ref{sec:run}, including information on the input-file.
-Sample output from one such run is displayed and explained in appendix~\ref{sec:output}.
-Appendix~\ref{sec:prog} gives a more technical example of a main program, useful if the user wants to call \SOFTSUSY~from his or her main program.
+Appendix~\ref{sec:prog} gives an example of a main program, useful if the user wants to call \SOFTSUSY~from his or her main program.
+The sample output from this program is displayed and explained in appendix~\ref{sec:output}.
 The use of switches and constants is explained in appendix~\ref{sec:switches}.
 Finally, in appendix~\ref{sec:objects}, a description of the relevant objects and their relation to each other is presented.